 - The neuroscience of mental health disorders, entails the study of brain structure, function, and connectivity that is associated with mental health conditions.

-- Implementation science emphasizes training in the development, implementation, and evaluation of behavioral and psychological interventions in clinical trials for mental disorders and behavioral health problems.
+- Implementation science emphasizes training in the development, implementation, and evaluation of behavioral and psychological interventions for mental disorders and behavioral health problems.

-Thus, our graduates will have a complement of skills that bridge and unite health psychology, neuroscience, and clinical trials.
+Thus, our graduates will have a complement of skills that bridge and unite health psychology, neuroscience, and implementation science.
 Students do not need to apply for a specific focus.
 All students will obtain training across areas, although graduates will likely specialize in one area, based on their primary mentorship assignment.

 Students in the program will have access to all of the OHSU physical facilities, library, and other resources.
 A new expansion and renovation of the Psychiatry Department research space in Multnomah Pavilion provides an excellent hub for student learning and research efforts, including a dedicated meeting room for the program's seminars and classes.